aplev/UX301_DSDT/README.md

 <br>KeyboardFN Keys: Working with AsusFNKeys
 <br>
 <br>To-Do:
-<br>Sleep: GoToSleep Working / WakeFromSleep causes Shutdown/Reboot
-<br>USB: RehabMan GenericUSB - Working, but crashes on some Devices like (Wifi-dongle plug-out)
+<br>Sleep: Working, but causes a 10 Secounds delay after wake.
 <br>HD WebCam: Working OTB (But doesnt turns off after you used it)

 ==============